Bloc/bloc-frontend-project-starter/README.md

 $ rm -f app/assets/images/bloc-white-logo.png
 ```

+To reference any other assets, like the music in Bloc Jams, use the path `assets/<asset-type>/<asset-file>`.
+The Gruntfile is pre-configured to handle assets in a subfolder with the `.mp3` extension.

+>See lines 14 and 35 of `Gruntfile.js` for the accepted file extensions of assets.

 ### Difference between Pages and Templates

 The `templates` directory should hold any HTML files used as templates in Angular states configured by UI Router.
 All other HTML files belong in the `pages` directory.